pscott/starknet-devnet/page/docs/guide/cairo1-support.md

 ## Docker support

 Devnet's Docker image has a Cairo compiler set up internally, so Cairo 1 is supported out-of-the-box.
-But to use a custom compiler , you should have a statically linked executable binary sierra compiler on your host and use it like this (use absolute paths when mounting):
+But to use a custom compiler, you should have a statically linked executable binary sierra compiler on your host and use it like this (use absolute paths when mounting):

 ```
 $ docker run -it \